cms-DQM/dqmgui/README.md

 #### Temporary solution

 While we wait for Computing and MCM to change their tools to support the new file registration procedure, we could add a new daemon here: https://github.com/cms-DQM/dqmgui_prod/tree/index128/bin that will periodically check for newly uploaded ROOT files to the old DQM GUIs and forward them to the new DQM GUIs.
-This process has to be resilient to ensure stability because ROOT files are deleted from the old DQM GUI after a while.
+This process has to be resilient to ensure stability and prevent file loss because ROOT files are deleted from the old DQM GUI after a while.

 ## Selecting the CMSSW version to build against

 ### Online

 The build process in the Online is done by us.
 This means that we have to check what is the current CMSSW version used (`/dqmdata/dqm_cmssw/current_production` or `/dqmdata/dqm_cmssw/current_playback`).
 Once we know the current version, we can put its name `CMSSW_VERSION` and `SCRAM_ARCH` to this file: https://github.com/cms-DQM/dqmgui/blob/master/scripts/cmssw_info and rebuild.
+A PR is not needed - we can change to content of the file directly in the P5 machine!

-This check needs to be running in a cron job (every 10 seconds?) to ensure that the DQM GUI is always built against the current CMSSW version.
+This check needs to be running in a cron job (every 10 seconds?) to ensure that the DQM GUI is always built against the current CMSSW release.
+A smooth transition to a freshly built DQM GUI also needs to be ensured to avoid any downtime.

 ### Offline

-We can't change the content of files in the Offline ourselves, so we need to make a PR to change the `CMSSW_VERSION` and `SCRAM_ARCH` in this file: https://github.com/cms-DQM/dqmgui/blob/master/scripts/cmssw_info and ask CMSWEB administrator to redeploy the DQM GUI.
+We can't change the content of files in the CMSWEB managed Offline machines ourselves, so we need to make a PR to change the `CMSSW_VERSION` and `SCRAM_ARCH` in this file: https://github.com/cms-DQM/dqmgui/blob/master/scripts/cmssw_info and ask CMSWEB administrator to redeploy the DQM GUIs.
+This item is here just for reference - no more effort is needed to get this to work.